angular-threejs/angular-three/libs/angular-three-backup/README.md

 export class Scene {}
 ```

--   `extend` will add the THREE entities to `angular-three` catalogue which allows the renderer to recognize the custom tags: `ngt-mesh`, `ngt-box-geometry` etc..
+-   `extend` will add the THREE entities to `angular-three-backup` catalogue which allows the renderer to recognize the custom tags: `ngt-mesh`, `ngt-box-geometry` etc..
 -   Custom Element tags follow this rule: `ngt-` + THREE classes in **kebab-case**. `Mesh` -> `ngt-mesh`
 -   `schemas: [CUSTOM_ELEMENTS_SCHEMA]` allows us to use custom tags on the template.
 This is Angular's limitation at the moment